 To obtain more information about how to request a copy of your health information, receive an accounting of disclosures, amend or add an addendum to your health information, please contact:

-If you believe your privacy rights have been violated, you may file a complaint with the Plan by contacting the HR Business Center at www.hr4uonline.org or 650-723-4748, or by mail at Group Health Plan (GHP) Privacy Official, Stanford Hospital & Clinics, 300 Pasteur Drive, Stanford, CA 94305-5513.
+If you believe your privacy rights have been violated, you may file a written complaint with our Hospital Privacy Office via email at PrivacyOfficer@stanfordhealthcare.org, by telephone at 650-724-2572, or by mail at Privacy Office, 300 Pasteur Drive MC 5780 Stanford, CA 94305.

-You may also file a written complaint with the Director, Office for Civil Rights of the U.S. Department of Health and Human Services by mailing a letter to 200 Independence Avenue, SW, Washington, D.C.
-20201, calling 1-877-696-6775, or visiting www.hhs.gov/ocr/privacy/hipaa/complaints/.
+You may also file a written complaint with the Director, Office for Civil Rights of the U.S. Department of Health and Human Services.
+Upon request, our Privacy Office will provide you with the current address for the Director.
 We will not retaliate against you for filing a complaint with us or the Director.

 CHANGES TO THIS NOTICE

 We reserve the right to change our privacy practices and update this Notice accordingly.
 We reserve the right to make the revised or changed Notice effective for health information we already have about you as well as any information we receive in the future.
-We post the current Notice on the Benefits web site, www.healthysteps4u.org.
-If the Notice is changed, we will post the new Notice on our Web site and provide a copy to you.
+We post copies of the current Notice in the Hospital and on our Internet sites and copies are available at registration areas.
+If the Notice is significantly changed, we will post the new Notice in our registration areas and provide it to you upon request.
 The Notice contains the effective date on the first page, in the top right-hand corner.

 QUESTIONS ABOUT OUR PRIVACY PRACTICES

-The Employer values the privacy of your health information as an important part of the care we provide to you.
-If you have questions about this Notice or the Employer’s privacy practices, please contact the Plan through the HR Business Center at www.hr4uonline.org or 650-723-4748, or by mail at Group Health Plan (GHP) Privacy Official, Stanford Hospital & Clinics, 300 Pasteur Drive, Stanford, CA 94305-5513.
+The Hospital values the privacy of your health information as an important part of the care we provide to you.
+If you have questions about this Notice or the Hospital’s privacy practices, please contact the Hospital Privacy Office by telephone at 650-724-2572, by email at PrivacyOfficer@stanfordhealthcare.org, or by mail at Privacy Office, 300 Pasteur Drive MC 5780 Stanford, CA 94305.